aprithul/BrewEngine/Game Engine/README.md

-This is the opengl 3d renderer test branch.
-This is for 3d rendering only.
-Engine development is on the main branch.
+2D opengl game engien based on the 'other' 3d engien I'd been working on.